 What you’ll need

-- when you first got your licence
+- to know when you first got your licence

 - the length of your most recent licence